 Employers are likely to review your social media profiles when applying for a sales position.
 Questionable posts on Facebook, Instagram, or Twitter may create a negative first impression.
 Scrub your social media profiles of any potentially harmful posts from the past.

-You should also use social media to reach out and network with those working in software sales.
+You should also use social media to reach out and network with those working in tech sales.
 Build connections on LinkedIn and Facebook.
 Having several hundred connections on LinkedIn can significantly boost your employability in sales.

 6. Learn More About Your Potential Employers